OpenNebula/docs/source/vmware_cluster_deployment/vmware_storage_setup/vcenter_datastores.rst

 The process of exporting an application from the marketplace is the following:

+- If you specify a VM Template ID in the CLI arguments or in Sunstone, that will be used.
+- If a default is defined in ``/var/lib/one/remotes/etc/vmm/vcenter/vcenterrc``, that will be used.
+- If no VM Template ID is provided and the datastore contains ``VCENTER_TEMPLATE_REF``, that will be used.
+- Otherwise, a new VM template will be created and added to the datastore template.

 - If the datastore contains ``VCENTER_TEMPLATE_REF``, this will be used to create the OpenNebula template.
 - If not, a simple template with 128MB of RAM and 1CPU will be created in vCenter automatically and used after to create the OpenNebula template.